Synnotech-AG/Synnotech.MsSqlServer/README.md

 ## Easily Execute a SQL Command

-You can use the two overloads of `Database.ExecuteNonQueryAsync` to quickly apply SQL statements to the target database.
+You can use `Database.ExecuteNonQueryAsync`, `Database.ExecuteScalarAsync`, and `Database.ExecuteReaderAsync` to quickly apply SQL statements to the target database.
 This is most useful in integration tests where you want to apply a single SQL script to bring the database in a certain state before the actual test exercises the database.

 ```csharp
 public class MyTestClass